Formation reconnaissance regiment

-The Formation Reconnaissance Regiment is one of two organisations currently provided by cavalry regiments of the British Army.
-Until recently, it was known as the Armoured Reconnaissance Regiment.
+The Formation Reconnaissance Regiment (Fmn Recce) is a fighting unit provided by the Royal Armoured Corps or Household Cavalry.

-Formation reconnaissance regiments, as the name would indicate, are intended to provide Armoured Reconnaissance for a higher-level formation, usually a division or a heavy brigade.
+Formation reconnaissance regiments are intended to provide Armoured Reconnaissance for a higher-level formation, usually a division or a heavy brigade.
 In a large-scale defensive operation, they would delay attacking forces, whilst screening heavier units as they moved to engage the enemy.
-The regiments are, currently, equipped with vehicles of the CVR(T) family or Jackal or RWMIK Land Rover.